 Breast pain | The 3 types of breast pain and their causes

 Breast pain (also known as mastalgia) in women is very common, with around 70% of women experiencing breast pain at some time in their lives.
-It effects vary, and can, in some cases, make basic functions like getting dressed, walking and simple acts of intimacy very uncomfortable.
+Breast pain may feel like twinges in your breast, dull pain, aching, sharp pains, or even like a bruise.
+Its effects vary, and in some cases, it can make basic functions like getting dressed, walking and simple acts of intimacy very uncomfortable.

-The first step in beating or managing breast pain is understanding why you’re experiencing it – so let’s find out why’s, how’s, and what-to-do-about-its of breast pain.
+The first step in beating or managing breast pain is understanding why you’re experiencing it – so let’s find out the ‘why’s, ‘how’s, and ‘what-to-do-about-its’ of breast pain.

 But just before we do, let’s take care of one important fact:

 There are many reasons you might be experiencing breast pain, but breast cancer is not likely to be one of them.
 More likely signs of breast cancer are:

 - changes in the shape or size of the breasts or their skin